 THE COMPANY

-2023 2022
+2024 2023

 Rs'000 Rs'000

-Audit services 540 440
+Audit services 600 540

 - BDO & CO

-No non-audit services were provided by the external auditors during the year under review.
+No non-audit services were provided by the external auditor during the year under review.

 The Audit Committee has discussed critical policies, judgements and estimates with the external auditor.